StuPro-TOSCAna/TOSCAna/docs/user/toscana-types.md

 In addition to TOSCA's normative and non-normative types, TOSCAna natively supports several own type definitions.
 Just like normative or non-normative TOSCA types, TOSCAna types can simply be used in a TOSCA service template.
-The correlated type definition must not be contained.
+The correlated type definition doesn't have to be contained in template.

 #### toscana.nodes.JavaApplication
 A node representing a java application.
 A `jar` file must be supplied as deployment artifact.